astronomer/docs/learn/rerunning-dags.md

 To rerun a task in Airflow you clear the task status to update the `max_tries` and current task instance state values in the metastore.
 After the task reruns, the `max_tries` value updates to `0`, and the current task instance state updates to `None`.

-To clear the task status, go to the Graph View or Tree View in the Airflow UI and then click the task you want to rerun.
-In the **Task Actions** list select **Clear** as shown in the following image.
+To clear the task status, go to the Grid View in the Airflow UI, select the task instance you want to rerun and click the **Clear task** button.

 ![Clear Task Status](/img/guides/clear_tasks_ui.png)

-When clearing a task instance, you can select the following options to clear and rerun additional related task instances:
+A popup window will appear giving you the following options to clear and rerun additional task instances related to the selected task:

 - Past: Clears any instances of the task in DAG runs with a data interval before the selected task instance.
 - Future: Clears any instances of the task in DAG runs with a data interval after the selected task instance.
 - Upstream: Clears any tasks in the current DAG run which are upstream from the selected task instance.
 - Downstream: Clears any tasks in the current DAG run which are downstream from the selected task instance.
 - Recursive: Clears any task instances of the task in the child DAG and any parent DAGs if you have cross-DAG dependencies.
-- Failed: Clears only failed instances of any task instances selected based on the above options.
+- Only Failed: Clears only failed instances of any task instances selected based on the above options.

-After you make your selections and click **Clear**, the Airflow UI shows a summary of the task instances that will be cleared and asks you to confirm.
-Use this to ensure your selections are applied as intended.
+Check which task instances will be clear with the current settings by expanding the dropdown menu **Affected tasks: X**.
+Click **Clear** to confirm and the task(s) will be cleared and rescheduled for another run.

 ![Task Instance Summary](/img/guides/task_instance_confirmation.png)